rdkcentral/Lightning-SDK/docs/plugins/colors/index.md

 # Colors

 This plugin is primarily for storing colors so you can easily access them anywhere in your project, without the hassle of remembering the actual color code or argb code.
-This library will calculate the desired color and return them in ARGB format.
+This plugin will calculate the desired color and return them in ARGB format.

 The plugin comes with 8 standard colors; white, black, red, green, blue, yellow, cyan, and magenta.